 About the Voice Actor, Nobuo Tobita

-The other protagonist of the story.
-She is in the same year as Taku Morisaki, a first-year university student.
+The co-protagonist of the story.
+Like Taku, she is currently a first-year university student.

 About the Voice Actor, Yōko Sakamoto

-The shadow protagonist of the story and left-handed.
-He is Taku Morisaki’s best friend and also the tragic underdog.
-His love for Rikako Muto is mercilessly crushed by his best friend, Taku Morisaki.
+The “shadow protagonist” of the story (and famously left-handed).
+He is Taku Morisaki’s absolute best friend, and unfortunately, the tragic underdog of this romantic triangle.
+His earnest, open-hearted love for Rikako is ultimately, mercilessly crushed by the secret emotional bond she forms with Taku.

-I can only pray for much happiness in his future.
+I can only pray that Matsuno finds immense happiness in his adult future.

 About the Voice Actor, Toshihiko Seki